The 45-credit program has four levels and is designed to be completed over two years.

 Across the second year of the program, MBA students engage in three rigorous, highly-engaging seminars team-taught by leading faculty-practitioners.
 Through disciplines such as business analytics, design thinking and systems mapping, as well as real-world scenarios and field visits, students hone their ability to solve complex problems in organizations, communities and the world.

-The culmination of our business degree is a capstone project in which each student designs an innovative response to a real-world problem or opportunity.
-The capstone has three elements:
+The culmination of our business degree is a masterwork project in which each student designs an innovative response to a real-world problem or opportunity.
+The masterwork has three elements:

 - Problem definition with root cause analysis